exercism/java/exercises/concept/elons-toy-car/.docs/instructions.md

 ## 3. Display the battery percentage

-Implement the `ElonsToyCar.batteryDisplay()` method to return the distance as displayed on the LED display:
+Implement the `ElonsToyCar.batteryDisplay()` method to return the battery percentage as displayed on the LED display:

 ```java
 ElonsToyCar car = ElonsToyCar.buy();